seraogianluca/IR2/Marketing/BOZZAMarketingPlan.md

 The direct online retail is achieved trough the Corporate Site of the company: www.IR2.com

-customers are also reached trough tree of the largest national retail chains like Mediaworld, Euronics and Unieuro.
-(SOLO LORO O ANCHE TRONY?
+customers are also reached trough tree of the largest national retail chains like Mediaworld.

+contratto di esclusiva con mediawoorld che ci fa ordini precisi (SOLO LORO O ANCHE TRONY?
 O SOLO UNO?
 TIPO DYSON VENDE SOLO SUL SITO E SOLO SU EURONICS)

 (MA SE SIAMO SOLO IN ITALI OK , MA SE VENDIAMO ANCHE IN EUROPA?
 E NEL MONDO?
 SIAMO GRANDI O NO?)

+# 7. pricing

+benchmark with competitors
+Price benchmarking means comparing one's prices to the prices of competitors in a particular market segment, a valuable tool in determining prices to achieve greater value.

+markup
+markup definition
+This could be the difference between cost and the selling price.
+For example, a retailer may markup its cost by 50% to arrive at a selling price.
+In the retail method of costing inventory, markup is used to mean the "additional" markup from the original selling price.
+For example, an item with a cost of $10 might normally be priced at $15.
+However, because of the shortage of this item and because of high demand, the retailer sets a selling price of $17.
+Sometimes markup means the $7, but sometimes it means the additional markup of $2.

 # 8. Communication